ibkisthere/GenericSwiftSDKWrapper/GenericSwiftSDKWrapper/README.md

-//A Generic IOS Swift SDK Wrapper with useful functionalities that can be used to make other SDKs
+## A Generic IOS Swift SDK Wrapper with useful functionalities that can be used to make other SDKs

-//To use it to make another SDK is simply as using the methods exposed by the SDK to create wrapper functions over your APIrequests.

-// Also has utility functions for decoding JSON , credential and token management, refreshing of tokens , IOS keychain methods , Logging , ETC
+Functionalities include

+- Provides a wrapper around making Api Requests and decoding JSON to avoid repetitive code, also with a robust error handling and retry mechanism for network calls

+- Multiple Utility methods for manipulating JSON

+- Credential Management and Wrappers around IOS Keychain

+- Some UIComponent such as a Draggable Bottom Sheet

+- Logging

-// Sample Projects to check out
+- This project contains two sample Sample Projects to see the functionality

-// Spotify API

-// Reqres API
+- JSON Placeholder API project to see the Network Calls

-// Google Sign In
+- Google Sign In Project for Credential Storage

-// Oauth Swift